crossplane-contrib/function-hcl/spec.md

 Use the `resource` block to create a resource.
 This

 * defines a desired resource with a specific crossplane name.
-* the `body` attribute is the Kubernetes object you wish to create.
+* the `body` block is the Kubernetes object you wish to create.
 * you can add locals that are scoped to just the resource.
 * you can include other blocks related to composite status, connection details etc.
   These are described in a later section.